Red Rising: Reception

-Red Rising was well received by both readers and critics, and hit #20 on The New York Times Best Seller list in February 2014.
+Red Rising was well received by both readers and critics, and hit #20 on the New York Times Best Seller list in February 2014.

 Marc Snetiker of Entertainment Weekly gave the book an A−, writing, "Brown writes with cinematic grandeur, cleverly fusing Roman mythology with science fiction and pacing his action scenes for a slow-burn build to a hold-your-breath final act."
 Brian Truitt of USA Today gave the book 3.5 out of 4 stars, proclaiming, "Red Rising ascends above a crowded dystopian field."
 Writing for The Huffington Post, Britt Michaelian explained, "The morals and values that are explored through the characters in Red Rising have the potential to inspire a generation of readers to think intelligently about the impact of their decisions on themselves, their family and friends and on their world as a whole.
 This book is truly a powerful lesson in leadership."
 Niall Alexander wrote for Tor.com:

 Kirkus Reviews described the novel as "reminiscent of The Hunger Games and Game of Thrones, calling it "a fine novel for those who like to immerse themselves in alternative worlds".
 However, Publishers Weekly said of the novel, "Pierce offers a Hollywood-ready story with plenty of action and thrills but painfully little originality or plausibility."

-Brown's Red Rising fans have dubbed themselves "Howlers" after characters in the novels, and the author has also noted the popularity of his novels among outsiders, saying "It's amazing that they have found a home in these books ...
-All these lost souls in my books have connected with people and I find it incredibly moving."
+Brown's Red Rising fans have dubbed themselves "Howlers" after characters in the novels, and the author has also noted the popularity of his novels among queer readers, saying "One of my favourite things about this tour has been seeing how popular these books have been with the lesbian, gay and transgender community.
+It's amazing that they have found a home in these books.
+One reader almost made me cry.
+He's transgender and identifies as male and he told me that he found a home in Sevro and feels like Sevro was the friend he never had."